 The API runs in the control plane.
 When issuing a kubectl command, this is what you’ll be talking to.
 As workloads are submitted to the API, the API will schedule them on various worker nodes.

-This diagram also shows Node A and Node B. Every worker node runs a kubelet, which is a daemon process that communicates with the master nodes the amount of available resources, what work is pending, and if work can be scheduled to the node it is managing.
+This diagram also shows Node A and Node B. Every worker node runs a kubelet, which is a daemon process that communicates with the control plane about the amount of available resources, what work is pending, and if work can be scheduled to the node it is managing.

 There are then representations of a few pods.
-Pods are a group of Docker containers that are scheduled on a node.
+Pods are a group of containers (often built for an OCI‑compatible runtime such as Docker or containerd) that are scheduled on a node.

 All work is submitted to the Kubernetes API as these groupings of containers, or pods.
 For added resiliency, Kubernetes can distribute multiple replicas of the same pod specification across different nodes, so even if one crashes, you’ll have a backup.